nuclearsandwich/ey_todo-sinatra/README.md

 Sinatra lacks the auto_link helper and vendorizing it proved non-trivial.
 I plan to add it as I work on more of these ports.

+- This one has unit tests, Cucumber acceptance tests are on the way.